800 554 7016

 Discover Ecuador & Cruise the Galápagos Islands with A&K

-One of the world’s most spectacular destinations, the Galápagos Islands, off the coast of Ecuador, offer a fascinating open-air wildlife museum that stirs the explorer in everyone.
-Home to an astonishing variety of endemic species — enough to inspire a theory of origin that would change the world — the archipelago is also one of the few places on earth where adventurers can observe unafraid wildlife up close.
+Secluded some 600 miles off the Ecuadoran coast, the Galápagos Islands offer a fascinating open-air wildlife museum that stirs the explorer in everyone.
+Home to an astonishing variety of endemic species, the archipelago is also one of the few places on earth where adventurers can encounter unafraid wildlife up close.

 Ecuador Map